 S Corporation- Definition

 - Limited liability of the members.
-This means one cannot use the personal assets of the shareholders for discharging the liability of the corporation.
+This means one cannot use the shareholders’ personal assets to discharge the corporation’s liability.

 - Avoidance of double taxation.

-- S Corp has a perpetual existence.
+- S Corp has perpetual existence.
 It doesn’t affect by any owner’s death or dismissal.

 How to Incorporate?